 Don’t leave your sales reps out in the cold.
 Some may adapt to new tools or new strategies more quickly than others.

 Dedicate yourself to providing the resources everyone needs to get on board.
 Don’t assume that everyone “gets it” before they actually do.
-Full adoption is key to the entire team benefitting from change.
+Full adoption is key to the entire team benefiting from change.

 You should always establish an environment that invites feedback, ideas and criticism.
 Let people air out their concerns.